martijnboers/unaware/README.md

 ## Description
 `unaware` is a command-line tool for masking sensitive data within JSON, XML, and CSV files.
 It processes data from files or `stdin` and anonymizes specified property values.
 Masked values mimick the length and appearance of the original data types.

 The program is a cross-platform, statically linked binary with no external dependencies.
-It leverages streaming and concurrency to efficiently process large files entirely offline.
+It leverages streaming and concurrency to efficiently process large files offline.

 ### Installation